-Stock-Based Compensation -- The Company has accounted for stock-based compensation under the provisions of GAAP requires us to record an expense associated with the fair value of stock-based compensation.
+Stock-Based Compensation -- The Company has accounted for stock-based compensation under the provisions of GAAP.
+The provisions require us to record an expense associated with the fair value of stock-based compensation.
 We currently use the Black-Scholes option valuation model to calculate stock based compensation at the date of grant.
 Option pricing models require the input of highly subjective assumptions, including the expected price volatility.
 Changes in these assumptions can materially affect the fair value estimate.

-Net Loss Per Share - In accordance with GAAP, and SEC Staff Accounting Bulletin ("SAB") No. 98, basic net loss per common share is computed by dividing net loss for the period by the weighted average number of common shares outstanding during the period.
-Although there were warrants and stock options outstanding during 2008, no potential common shares shall be included in the computation of any diluted per-share amount when a loss from continuing operations exists.
-Consequently, diluted net loss per share is not presented in the financial statements for the year 2009.
+Net Loss Per Share - In accordance with GAAP and SEC Staff Accounting Bulletin ("SAB") No. 98, basic net loss per common share is computed by dividing net loss for the period by the weighted average number of common shares outstanding during the period.
+Although there were warrants and stock options outstanding during 2010, under GAAP, no potential common shares shall be included in the computation of any diluted per-share amount when a loss from continuing operations exists.
+Consequently, diluted net loss per share is not presented in the financial statements for the years 2010 and 2009.
+The calculation of Basic and Diluted earnings per share for 2010 did not include 2,671,772 shares and 5,697,049 shares issuable pursuant to the exercise of vested common stock and vested warrants, respectively, as of December 31, 2010 as the effect would be anti-dilutive.
 The calculation of Basic and Diluted earnings per share for 2009 did not include 1,985,937 shares and 745,620 shares issuable pursuant to the exercise of vested common stock and vested warrants, respectively, as of December 31, 2009 as the effect would be anti-dilutive.
 Further, the calculation of Basic and Diluted earnings per share for 2009 did not include 2,700,000 shares that are to be issued subsequent to December 31, 2009 relating to private placement proceeds received prior to that date, nor did it include the 270,000 shares to be issued to the placement agent once these shares are issued.
-The calculation of Basic and Diluted earnings per share for 2008 did not include 1,250,000 shares and 85,620 shares issuable pursuant to the exercise of vested common stock and vested warrants, respectively, as of December 31, 2008 did not include 1,250,000 shares and 85,620 shares issuable pursuant to the exercise of vested common stock and vested warrants, respectively, as of December 31, 2008 did not include 1,250,000 shares and 85,620 shares issuable pursuant to the exercise of vested common stock and vested warrants, respectively, as of December 31, 2008 as the effect would be anti-dilutive.

 Comprehensive Income -- Comprehensive income (loss) is defined as all changes in a company's net assets, except changes resulting from transactions with shareholders.
-At December 31, 2009 and 2008, the Company has no reportable differences between net loss and comprehensive loss.
+At December 31, 2010, the Company has no reportable differences between net loss and comprehensive loss.